 Don’t let snow and ice trip you up this season.
+Check out our tips for avoiding and preventing slips and falls this winter.

 You’re walking, eyes focused straight ahead, when – wham!
 Your legs fly out from under you and you find yourself staring up at the sky – and feeling a lot of pain.
 When ice and snow coat the ground, even the most carefully planned footsteps can lead to slips that break or fracture a bone, or cause a serious head injury.
 With a few precautions, you can avoid taking a spill this winter.